kbaseattic/assembly/doc/client_tutorial.md

 ## Introduction

-The Assembly Service is a web-based environment that allows users to submit sequence datasets to be processed, assembled, and analyzed.
-This tutorial will introduce you to the current capabilities of the service as well as give some command-line recipes.
-You will learn how to upload a set of read files, assemble them, inspect the results, and get the best assembly for your downstream analysis.
+The Assembly Service is a web-based environment that allows users to submit datasets of sequence reads to be processed, assembled, and analyzed.
+This tutorial will introduce you to the current capabilities of the service as well as giving some command-line recipes.
+You will learn how to upload a set of read files, assemble them, inspect the results, and select the best assembly for your downstream analysis.

 We believe the default pipeline performs well.
 However, we encourage you to experiment with alternative assemblers, preprocessing tools, and parameter settings.
 Our service currently supports over 20 assemblers and tools, and its modular design allows for straightforward extension as sequencing technologies and analysis tools evolve.
-We have also built a powerful pipeline engine that allows you to mix and match approaches and evaluate a variety of customized pipelines on your datasets.
+We have also built a pipeline engine that allows you to mix and match approaches and evaluate a variety of customized pipelines on your datasets.

 We will start with a very simple example.
 Then, we will step through the commands and options.
 Since a thorough assembly on a microbial